To bob or not to bob in 1924 –

 Plus an exclusive interview with Colleen Moore, whose famous Dutch bob caused a worldwide rage.
-We also get the opinions of many other top Hollywood actresses on the pros and cons of bobbed hairstyles and of getting the big “chop!”
+We also get the opinions of many other top Hollywood actresses on the pros and cons of the 1920s bob haircut and of getting the big “chop!”

 As the Lady of Long hair majestically entered the hotel lobby, a member of the Bobbed Hair Sisterhood jauntily jeered: ” Here comes the horse and buggy!”

 “Bandit!” retorted the Lady of Long Hair, with all the venom of outraged womanhood.

 To bob or not to bob – that is the question that is causing more argument, more acrimonious discussion in this country today than any other, with the possible exception of prohibition.
 It interests all classes and sexes.

 The emancipated – those who have had their hair bobbed – have coined a term for those who have not – “horse and buggy”.
 This has taken its place beside that other term of opprobrium and scorn – “Old Ironsides” – applied to those of the younger generation who still wear corsets.

 Bobbed Hairstyles – The Media Reactions in 1924.